 The following rights apply to European residents in addition to the above:

-- Right to restriction: you have the right to obtain a restriction of processing, for example in case we no longer need your personal data in view of the initial purposes, but they are required by you for the establishment, exercise or defence of legal claims;
+- Right to restriction: you have the right to obtain a restriction of processing, for example in case we no longer need your personal data in view of the initial purposes, but they are required by you for the establishment, exercise or defense of legal claims;

 - Right to object: you have the right to object to our processing of your personal data which is based on our legitimate interests.
 We will no longer process your personal data upon your request, unless we have compelling legitimate grounds for the continuation of the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims;